uisautomation/capture-agent-ansible/README.md

 ### Running ansible playbook ###

 The ``run-ansible-playbook.sh`` wrapper script pulls a Docker image with the correct version of Ansible and uses it to run the playbook.
-Invoke it via the following, specifying the appropriate hosts file and hostname:
+Invoke it via the following, specifying the appropriate hosts file and **limiting to the hostname**, e.g:

 ```bash
 $ ./run-ansible-playbook.sh capture-agent.yml -i dev-hosts -l uis-capture-agent-42